NVIDIA/DALI/docs/examples/use_cases/tensorflow/yolov4/readme.rst

 based on the following paper – `Alexey Bochkovskiy, Chien-Yao Wang, Hong-Yuan Mark Liao,
 YOLOv4: Optimal Speed and Accuracy of Object Detection <https://arxiv.org/pdf/2004.10934.pdf>`_.

-The following implementation is based on the code available in the `darknet repository <https://github.com/AlexeyAB/darknet>`_.
+The implementation is based on the code available in the `darknet repository <https://github.com/AlexeyAB/darknet>`_.

 To run training from scratch on all available GPUs with DALI, run the following command: